-Lunch is typically served from noon to 2 p.m. and is themed -- French, Creole, seafood -- though the theme is usually more noticeable in the decor than the food.
-Deli meats, a selection of cheeses and breads, and salads are always available, and a variety of hot options change daily.
-A carving station or made-to-order pasta station rounds out the selection of main dishes, and a variety of cakes, pudding and fresh fruit are available for dessert.
+Lunch is typically served from noon to 2 p.m. and is themed -- French, Italian, Asian, seafood -- though not all the dishes follow the theme.
+Deli meats, a selection of cheeses and breads, and an impressive array of salads are always available, and a variety of hot options change daily.
+A carving station with, for example, a leg of lamb, roast turkey, suckling pig or a whole salmon and a made-to-order pasta station round out the selection of main dishes, and a large variety of cakes, pudding and fresh fruit are available for dessert.
 Waiters offer complimentary water or iced tea, or you can order drinks from the bar.

-Dinner is a sit-down affair.
+Dinner is served from 7:30 p.m. to 10 p.m.
 You can arrive with your dinner party and the maitre d' will seat you together -- or he'll place you wherever a spot is free.
-The menu each night includes two starters, a soup, a salad, a sorbet, four main courses (one vegetarian and one Chef's special -- often a Polynesian dish) and three desserts (one is typically ice cream).
-One nice touch is that every evening prior to dinner, the menu is posted in the tropical bar along with a plate of each starter and main course.
+The menu each night includes two starters, a soup, a salad, a sorbet, four main courses (one vegetarian and one Chef's special -- often a local dish) and three desserts (one is typically ice cream), as well as a cheese course.
+One nice touch is that every evening prior to dinner, the menu is posted in the Tropical Bar along with a plate of each starter and main course.
 Not only is it helpful to see what your meal will actually look like, but it's quite a social activity -- it became a ritual for many of us to try to identify which menu listing goes with which plate and debating the merits of lamb versus lobster, fish versus steak.
-And though some speculation did occur on the first night, I can assure you the food for show is not plastic.

-On the flipside, the least anticipated meal is the midnight snack.
-It's quite telling that midnight snack actually starts at 11:30 p.m. -- pretty much no one ever sees, let alone eats midnight snack.
-Only the late-night bar crowd, a small minority of the passengers, indulge in this final meal of the day, which is probably why snack is one sorry chafing dish filled with what I joked with my vegetarian shipmate was always "fried meat" -- chicken fingers, fried calamari, pigs in a blanket, etc.
+On the flipside, the least celebrated meal is the midnight snack.
+Only the late-night bar crowd -- a small minority of the passengers -- indulge in this final meal of the day, which is probably why it comprises one solo, usually meaty dish -- chicken fingers, fried calamari, meatballs and so on.